 - CBSA carrier code

 - First Port of Report, and

 Upon receipt, validation and acceptance of the CACM, the CBSA system updates the status of the conveyance and related cargo, and acknowledges the report of the conveyance and cargo with a section 12(1) “Reported Notice” to the originator of the arrival message.
 This notice indicates the carrier operating the conveyance (as identified by the CBSA carrier code transmitted within the conveyance report) has met their obligation to report under section 12(1) of the Customs Act for the conveyance and all shipments detailed on cargo documents that are linked to that conveyance.
 The CACM will generate any release (for shipments requesting FPOA release) and referral notification messages accordingly.

 The carrier must keep on file all section 12(1) “Reported Notices” that it receives and make them available to the CBSA when requested during compliance monitoring, supported by the requirements in the Transportation of Goods Regulations.

 Third party service providers may continue to act as agents of carrier companies and submit the CACM on their behalf.
 However, consistent with the law of agency, the carrier company’s CBSA-issued carrier code must be used.

-Carriers and authorized service providers must register with the CBSA’s Electronic Commerce Unit (ECU) to have their profile created or updated for the new message and notification transactions.
+Carriers and authorized service providers must register with the CBSA’s Technical Commercial Client Unit (TCCU) to have their profile created or updated for the new message and notification transactions.

-Detailed information on transmitting the CACM is available in the ACI/eManifest Non-Highway Conveyance Arrival Certification Message Implementation Guide available on the ECU section of the CBSA Web site.
+Detailed information on transmitting the CACM is available in the ACI/eManifest Non-Highway Conveyance Arrival Certification Message Implementation Guide available on the EDI section of the CBSA Web site.